canac/mailbox/README.md

 - `r`: mark the selected messages or the message under the cursor as read
 - `a`: mark the selected messages or the message under the cursor as archived
 - `Ctrl+x`: delete the selected messages or the message under the cursor
+- `Enter`: open the URL in the message under the cursor in a web browser

 ### Command line arguments